otaviocv/otaviocv.github.io/content/blog/real-time-machine-learning-tips-and-tricks/index.md

 "feature vector" or a flat json schema from feature names to feature values.
 Still, there is a wrapper written in clojure that holds "common tasks" that all models should have like authentication, propagation of predictions to kafka and the ETL.
-This bundle is joined together in a Kubernets pod applying the "side car" pattern.
+This bundle is joined together in a Kubernetes pod applying the "side car" pattern.

 With this design we achieve: